p4lang/p4c/docs/simple_switch.md

 ### Ternary tables

-If a table has no `range` field, but at least one `ternary` field, it is implemented internally as a `ternary` table in BMv2.
+If a table has no `range` field, but at least one `ternary` or `optional` field, it is implemented internally as a `ternary` table in BMv2.
 As for `range` tables, a single search key can be matched by multiple table entries, and thus every entry must have a numeric priority assigned by the control plane software.
 The same note about `lpm` fields described above for `range` tables also applied to `ternary` tables, as well as the note about entries specified via `const entries`.

 ### Longest prefix match tables

-If a table has neither `range` nor `ternary` fields, but at least one `lpm` field, there must be exactly one `lpm` field.
+If a table has no `range`, `ternary`, nor `optional` fields, but at least one `lpm` field, there must be exactly one `lpm` field.
 There can be 0 or more `exact` fields.
 While there can be multiple installed table entries that match a single search key, with these restrictions there can be at most one matching table entry of each possible prefix length of the `lpm` field (because no two table entries installed at the same time are allowed to have the same search key).
 The matching entry with the longest prefix length is always the winner.
 The control plane cannot specify a priority when installing entries for such a table -- it is always determined by the prefix length.

 If a longest prefix match table has entries defined via a `const entries` table property, then the relative priority of the entries are determined by the prefix